sail-sg/EditAnything/README.md

 # News🔥

+2023/04/17 - We support the SAM mask to semantic segmentatio mask.

 2023/04/17 - We support different alignment degrees bettween edited parts and the SAM mask, check it out on [DEMO](https://huggingface.co/spaces/shgao/EditAnything)!

 2023/04/15 - [Gradio demo on Huggingface](https://huggingface.co/spaces/shgao/EditAnything) is released!